zhaoq23/RealOrAI-DogDetector/README.md

 ## Train Bayesian MLP and evaluate
 `Bayesian MLP Model_Train.ipynb`

 Once we had features extracted from the images, we trained our classifiers.
-This would served as our baseline models.
+This would served as our baseline model.

 We compared two types: a standard MLP and a Bayesian version that uses dropout to estimate uncertainty.